BROKEN WRIST

 Since there are various kinds of distal radius fractures, and the treatment options are wide-ranging, recovery will be different for everyone.
 Our orthopedic doctors will explain your child’s recovery program and how fast your child can return to daily activities.

-The board-certified pediatric orthopedic surgeons and fellowship-trained physicians at Medical City Children’s Orthopedic and Spine Specialists treat children, adolescents, and young adults who have fractures of all complexities.
+The board-certified pediatric orthopedic surgeons and fellowship-trained physicians at Medical City Children’s Orthopedics and Spine Specialists treat children, adolescents, and young adults who have fractures of all complexities.
 Our expertise gives room for the accurate diagnosis of problems that relate to the growing musculoskeletal system.
 We will develop optimal care plans that will ensure that your child’s specific condition is catered for.

 Finally, we offer personalized treatment and urgent pediatric care services at all of our four locations — Arlington, Dallas, Flower Mound, Frisco, and McKinney, TX.
 If you notice any symptoms of a broken wrist in your child, don’t hesitate to contact us to avoid complications.